strmark/arduino/README.md

 - dht_moist_pub
 - dht_tester test sketch file for testing the DHT11 sensor
 - dhtpub dht and mqtt sketch file sending DHT11 sensor data to a MQTT broker
+- dht_webserver webserver to check the DHT11 sensor values
 - influxdb test sketch file which sends wifi data to influxdb
 - influxdb_dht_moisture sends dht11 and capacitive soil moisture sensor data to influxdb
 - influxdb_dht22 sends dht22 sensor data to influxdb
 - moisture_sensor_test test sketch file for the capacitive soil moisture sensor
-- MoistureSensor sketch file for sending data to influxdb from a moisture sensor with analog and digital input
+- moisture_densor sketch file for sending data to influxdb from a moisture sensor with analog and digital input
 - mqtt_dht_moist MQTT sketch file for moisture and dht11 with a node-red dashboard and switching the waterpump from node-red [for more information](./mqtt_dht_moist/Mqtt.md)
 - mqtt_esp8266 MQTT test file
 - plant_watering_system simple plant watering system which read moisture data and switches the waterpump on an off